 Woodlawn Cemetery Circus Train Tragedy

-Six days later, fifty-three of the recovered bodies were buried in a mass grave plot on the outskirts of Chicago in a patch of cemetery land purchased by the Showman League of America.
-Given up to the nomadic way of life most of the circus entertainers lived, only five bodies were ever officially identified and given a proper burial.
+Days later, fifty-three of the recovered bodies were buried in a mass grave plot on the outskirts of Chicago in a patch of cemetery land purchased by the Showmen’s League of America.
+Only five bodies were ever officially identified and given a proper burial.